marsja/jupyter/README.md

 ### MANOVA in Python
 - [One-Way MANOVA using Statsmodels](https://github.com/marsja/jupyter/blob/master/MANOVA_Test_in_Python_Statsmodels_Example.ipynb) - This notebook contains the multivariate data analysis Multivariate Analysis of Variance (MANOVA)

+### Other
+Tutorials, guides, and how tos (both Python and R) that doesn't fit into the above categories

+- [Convert HTML to Jupyter notebook](https://github.com/marsja/jupyter/blob/master/convert_html_jupyter_notebook_tutorial.ipynb) - Code to convert HTML (e.g., code within code tags) to .ipynb files that can be run